 The Long-Shining Waters

-Haunting, rich in historical detail, and universal in its exploration of the human desire for meaning when faced with uncertainty and the indomitable power of place, this is an unforgettable work of fiction, by an author whose writing effortlessly “captures unexpected moments of beauty and clarity” (New York Times Book Review).
+Haunting, rich in historical detail, and universal in its exploration of the human desire for meaning when faced with uncertainty and the indomitable power of place, this is an unforgettable work of fiction, by an author whose writing effortlessly “captures unexpected moments of beauty and clarity” (New York Times).

 “You don’t see writing like this often, so infused with an intimate relationship to nature. . . .
 Danielle Sosin writes about Lake Superior as if it were a character, a parent, a lover, an enemy.”

 “Danielle Sosin has written the first great novel about Lake Superior—and its many ghosts.”

 “Remarkable . . .
 All three stories are amazingly textured, reflecting lightly worn research on topics including Ojibwe life, Superior geology and—especially—the tools and rituals of daily work.
 Parceled out in increments that rarely last longer than a few pages, these three stories are themselves interwoven with brief, lyric interludes that recount Superior’s own history and give voice to both the Great Lake itself and to the drowned entombed there.”